HelpRam/FuturProctor-An-Inbrowser-Proctoring-System/README.md

-# Check Code to Master Branch
+# Check Master Branch for Source Code:
 # **FuturProctor: An In-Browser Proctoring System**

 FuturProctor is an advanced **web-based proctoring system** designed to **ensure integrity** during online exams and interviews.
 By integrating artificial intelligence (AI) with education, the system provides a robust solution for preventing cheating and ensuring fair assessments.